nehasindhwani0110/k_gai/analytics-engine/EMBEDDING_CACHE_SYSTEM.md

 Cache is **NOT** invalidated for:
 - Server restarts (persistent storage)
-- Different questions (questions are never cached - generated fresh each time)
+- Different questions (questions are cached - reused if same question asked again)
 - Same schema with different questions (schema embeddings reused)

 ## Best Practices